-VOCAL provides Lawful Interception software and communications solutions for voice, video, fax/facsimile and data.
+VOCAL provides Lawful Interception software solutions for voice, video, fax/facsimile and data communications.

 - Decode VoIP audio, video and messaging